Nikesh-Chimula/MyFirstGitHub/README.md

       I liked searching to create a repository and then adding a markdown file.
 While even using different styles as it is much similar to HTML.
-      I don't have any dislikes because while we learning a new thing or subject we definitely face a lot of challenges.
+      I don't have any dislikes because while we learning a new thing or subject we face a lot of challenges.